Daniel-Elston/Daniel-Elston/README.md

 </div>

----

-### About Me :briefcase:

-I have gathered a diverse range of data-related experience following my MSc in Data Science and AI, applying my academic knowledge to real-world scenarios.
-I have regularly been involved in all aspects of the data lifecycle, from data engineering to building ML models.
-My BSc in Physics has provided me with a strong quantitative background which complements my data science capabilities, allowing me to approach complex problems from a unique and creative angle.

----

 ### Academic Projects :trophy:

 - MSc Data Science & AI (Hons) Dissertation: I developed a dynamic pricing ML algorithm for a leading distributor of car parts at a prestigious Data Science consultancy firm in London.